AES vs. DES Encryption: Why Advanced Encryption Standard (AES) has replaced DES, 3DES and TDEA

 In terms of structure, DES uses the Feistel network which divides the block into two halves before going through the encryption steps.
 AES on the other hand, uses permutation-substitution, which involves a series of substitution and permutation steps to create the encrypted block.
 The original DES designers made a great contribution to data security, but one could say that the aggregate effort of cryptographers for the AES algorithm has been far greater.

 One of the original requirements from the National Institute of Standards and Technology (NIST) for the DES replacement algorithm was that it had to be efficient both in software and hardware implementations.
 (DES was originally practical only in hardware implementations.)
 Java and C reference implementations were used to do performance analysis of the algorithms.
 AES was chosen through an open competition with 15 candidates from as many research teams around the world, and the total amount of resources allocated to that process was tremendous.

 Finally, in October 2000, a NIST press release announced the selection of Rijndael as the proposed Advanced Encryption Standard (AES).

 What are the differences between DES and AES encryption?

 |Cipher Type||Symmetric block cipher||Symmetric block cipher|

 |Security||Proven inadequate||Considered secure|

 So the question remains for anyone still using DES encryption… How can Syncsort help you make the switch to AES?
-Check out our Alliance Encryption and Security Suite to get started.
+Check out Assure Security to get started.